yuniseramirez/homework-1/README.md

 ### 28. Pace check

-Class is going… too slow / just right / too fast.
+Class is going just right.

 ### 29. Jobs

-Add a link to one web development job based in NYC:
+Add a link to one web development job based in NYC:  https://campus.capitalone.com/job/mclean/technology-development-program-associate-18-19/1786/8903611

 What do you still need to learn to meet the requirements?
+Java/Spring, .Net, JavaScript, AngularJS, Python, Go and Swift